rama100/sudoku-solver/README.md

 6  8  5  4  2  7  9  3  1
 2  1  3  5  8  9  6  7  4

-**Usage**

-In general:

-`python sudoku.py input_filename.txt`

-input_filename.txt has the puzzle that needs to be solved.
-- one line for each row of the puzzle
-- zeros for blank cells
-- cells separated by spaces

- (It may be easier to just edit 'puzzle.txt' in the repo)

  **Approach**

-The approach was inspired by something I saw in [Peter Norvig](www.norvig.com)'s Udacity lectures.
-That said, I haven't been able to bring myself to look at [his sudoku solver](http://www.norvig.com/sudoku.html) yet, since it will likely be a thing of elegance, cleverness and great beauty that will make my version look pedestrian and make me weep :-)
+The approach was inspired by something I saw in [Peter Norvig](www.norvig.com)'s wonderful Udacity [course](https://www.udacity.com/course/design-of-computer-programs--cs212).
+That said, I haven't been able to bring myself to look at [his sudoku solver](http://www.norvig.com/sudoku.html) yet, since it will likely be a thing of elegance and great beauty that will make my version look downright pedestrian :-(